dionsnoeijen/sexy-field-api/readme.md

 ## PUT, DELETE and OPTIONS requests
 See [src/config/routing/api.yml](src/config/routing/api.yml)

-# Depth control for GET requests
+# Depth control for requests that return an entry
 Nex to ?fields=id,field you can add &depth=3 to control the level of depth in which data is returned.